So your school doesn’t have a Parent Teacher Organization (PTO) and you’re ready to start one.

 Ok, so know that this route is not advised for all of the reasons in the linked articles above, plus the fact that you’ll forever have to DIY everything.

-But you can do it and I’ll lay out exactly what you need!
+But you can do it and I’ll lay out exactly what you need and how to do it!

-Here’s what you’ll need to do to form a PTO.
+Here’s exactly what you’ll need to do to form a PTO.

 Meet With Your Principal